 DIS: As a School Librarian, what do you love most about your job?

-DG: As a school librarian and a frontline advocate for school libraries, I have the best job on campus!
+DG: I currently work with the DeSoto ISD library program helping each student excel and achieve maximum potential by fostering a love of reading and promoting the effective use of information and technology.
+As a school librarian and a frontline advocate for school libraries, I have the best job on campus!
 I can spotlight the library, interact with, and assist every learner, educator, administrator, parent, and stakeholders in the community.
 I impact lives daily by providing access to multicultural and diverse information and purposefully design platforms that encourage exploration while providing academic and emotional support for every learner and educator.
+Through collaboration, the library media faculty partners with the larger DeSoto ISD community to empower students in becoming lifelong learners, responsible citizens, and industrious problem solvers.

 DIS: What led you to pursue your Ph.D.?